Anne Heche dead at 53; actress removed from life support after organs harvested - NewsBreak

 She was 53.

-Her representative said in an email she was “peacefully taken off life support.”Deadline looms for drought-stricken states to cut water use
+Her representative said in an email she was “peacefully taken off life support.”Two killed after car crashes into Washita River

 “Anne will be deeply missed but she lives on through her beautiful sons, her iconic body of work, and her passionate advocacy,”Heche’s family said in a statement on Friday while Heche was still on life support to allow her organs to be harvested.
 “Her bravery for always standing in her truth, spreading her message of love and acceptance, will continue to have a lasting impact.”